 With a bit of flexibility on your end, you can score a 4-6 berth campervan for $1 a day!
 In our opinion, it is definitely something to consider when you’re wondering how much does it cost to go to Australia.

-Save on Petrol
+Save On Petrol

-Get Around by Bus
+Get Around By Bus

 The other affordable way to get around Australia is by bus.
 There are two major bus companies offering routes all across Australia: Greyhound Australia and Oz Experience.